scmmmh/metadata-tutorial/source/access_data/europeana.rst

 Complex Queries
 ---------------

-The full documentation of the Europeana query language can be found `here <https://pro.europeana.eu/page/search#basic-search>`_.
+Europeana provides full `documentation of the Europeana query language <https://pro.europeana.eu/page/search#basic-search>`_.
 In this tutorial we will just look at some of the basics.
 First, add a new cell with the following content:

 .. sourcecode:: python